 Rich and savoury Gentleman’s Relish is is a paste made from anchovies.
 It’s a great British spread to serve on toast or add into cooking recipes.
-A bit like Marmite, love it or hate it, this old fashioned relish is a classic.
+A bit like Marmite, love it or hate it, this old fashioned gentleman’s relish recipe is a classic.

 What is Gentleman’s Relish